glee4810/EHRSQL/README.md

 #### Tables

-We follow the similar style of table information introduced in [Spider](https://github.com/taoyds/spider). `tables.json` contains the following information for each database:
+We follow the same style of table information introduced in [Spider](https://github.com/taoyds/spider). `tables.json` contains the following information for each database:

 - `db_id`: database id
 - `table_names_original`: original table names stored in the database.